Output: True

 The “world” element does not exist, so it returns False.

-Time complexity is O(n) since we search linearly in the tuple.
-So, it depends on the number of total elements (n) in the tuple.
+The time complexity is O(n) since we search linearly through the tuple.
+Therefore, it depends on the total number of elements (n) in the tuple.

 What about frequency membership checks?